 He eventually moved to Europe and did British Vogue, Italian Vogue and French Vogue.
 His work in those magazines eventually led to a call from American Vogue,… and that was the call he was probably waiting for all along.

 While he has been seen about town with a Leica, and even a digital Panasonic Lumix, he will tell you himself he was always one for artistic honesty.
-Arthur loves film and still prefers to use his faithful Hasselblad or Rolleiflex over digital.
+Arthur loves film and still prefers to use his faithful Hasselblad or Rolleiflex, and even a Canon EOS 1 over digital.
 “If I’m shooting someone I really like, I’ll definitely use film.
 It’s more special that way.”
 And he still loves shooting his children every chance he gets.
 His studio in NY is filled with images of his children.
 He calls them his favorite subjects.
 Including actor son, Ansel Elgort .(GQ’s ”Man of the Year”) Hmmm,…wonder how he got that name.

 His work is in the permanent collections at many galleries, including the esteemed International Center of Photography in New York and the Victoria and Albert Museum in London.
 And for those that may think the last generation of photographers may be luddites, Arthur Elgort has a wonderful website, (linked below), and even a Facebook page!
 He’s still as hip as they come.
 Visit his website for some awesome dance, music and fashion pictures.
 And pick up his books, that both teach and inspire.